Olexxee/Olexxee/README.md

 - 👋 Hi, I’m @Olexxee
 - 👀 I’m interested in Web development and application development.
-- 💞️ I’m looking to collaborate on Javascript
 - 📫 How to reach me 07046399965
 - 😄 Pronouns: He
 - ⚡ Fun fact: Cool 😎 👌 and always willing to learn